Lyhuoy/lyhuoy/README.md

 - 💼 I'm also looking for new opportunity to join

+- 🧑🏻‍💻 I always keep up with new techonology

 - 📝 I regularly read articles on [dev.to](dev.to)

 - 💬 Ask me about **React Native**